TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:22:28 EST 2023

 From Encyclopaedia Britannica: Semitic script used in Palmyra, a city on the trade routes between Syria and Mesopotamia, from the 3rd to the 2nd century BC until shortly after the conquest of the city by the Romans in AD 272.
 Developed from the Aramaic alphabet, Palmyric had 22 letters and was written from right to left.
 It occurred in two forms: a rounded, cursive form derived from Aramaic about 250 BC and a decorative monumental form.
 [Google] [More] ⦿

-Arabic calligraphy pages by Mamoun Sakkal, an award winning architect and designer, born in Aleppo, Syria.
+Arabic calligraphy pages by Mamoun Sakkal, an award winning architect and designer, born in Aleppo, Syria, who lectures on Islamic art and architecture at the University of Washington.
 Recommended visit.
-Has particularly nice description of the cursive styles like Naskh, Thuluth, Muhaqqaq, Nastaliq, and riq'a.
+The site has a particularly nice description of the cursive styles like Naskh, Thuluth, Muhaqqaq, Nastaliq, and riq'a.
 Mamoun Sakkal's company touches on every aspect of Arab calligraphy and design.
 Calligraphy and font services.
 DecoType Professional Naskh (31 truetupe fonts, available in Word 6.0 for Windows).
-Sakkal lectures on Islamic art and architecture at the University of Washington.
-[Google] [More] ⦿
+[Google] [MyFonts] [More] ⦿

 Argentinian foundry, est. 2006 by Darío Manuel Muhafara and Eduardo Rodriguez Tunni, located in Buenos Aires.
 Muhafara gave two presentations at ATypI 2009 in Mexico City.
 Back in Buenos Aires, he runs two restaurants, and one wonders how he has the time for anything.